mattyschell/cscl-migrate/doc/archive-migration.md

 WHERE  REGISTRATION_ID = <HISTORY_REGID from SDE.SDE_ARCHIVES>;
 ```

-5. Direct load the _H table on the target from source.
+7. Direct load the _H table on the target from source

+    Possible risk: The history geometries do not pass through the file geodatabase and any updates related to tolerance and resolution.

+    This does not initially appear to work.
+See https://github.com/mattyschell/cscl-migrate/issues/6

-6. Source: set is_history back to 1 to restore archiving
+8. Source: set is_history back to 1 to restore archiving

 ```sql
 -- Set IS_HISTORY